 In order to reduce the number of false alarms and create more time for police officers to respond to crimes and solve problems, the City of Palo Alto amended the Palo Alto Municipal Code, Chapter 4.39, which regulates alarms within the city.

-View the Municipal Code
+VIEW: Municipal Code

 A key element of the alarm ordinance is the requirement that all alarm users have an alarm permit.
 The alarm permit is an integral part of the ordinance because it requires alarm users to provide the Police Department with the names, addresses and phone numbers of three persons who can respond to the premises of the activated alarm within 30 minutes if the need arises.

-Download a Permit Application
+DOWNLOAD: Permit Application

 The alarm ordinance encourages accountability and responsibility of the user(s) by charging alarm owners for false alarms.
 No alarm user is perfect.
 To that end, two (2) false alarms in a 12-month period (beginning with the first false alarm received) are allowed without a penalty assessed.
 However, after two false alarms, a progressive fee will be assessed up to and through the sixth false alarm.
 After the sixth false alarm, police will place the alarm on a non-response status for a specific period of time.
 A non-response status means that police will not respond to the alarm.
-Alarm users may appeal fees, citations, or revocations.
+Alarm users may appeal revocations.

-The City of Palo Alto defines a false alarm as "an alarm signal resulting in a response by the police department when an emergency does not exist".
+The City of Palo Alto defines a false alarm as "an alarm signal resulting in a response by the police department when an emergency does not exist."
 An alarm shall be presumed false if the responding officer(s) do not locate any evidence of an intrusion or of the commission of an unlawful act or emergency on the premises, which might have caused the alarm to sound.
 Alarms caused by earthquakes, hurricanes, tornadoes, or other "violent" acts of nature, shall not be deemed false alarms.

-If you have questions regarding the alarm ordinance, you can contact Code Enforcement Officer Heather Johnson at 650-329-2130.
-You can also send e-mail questions to: E-mail:mailto:email@example.com.
+If you have questions regarding the alarm ordinance, you can contact Code Enforcement Officer Heather Johnson at 650-329-2130 or via e-mail at email@example.com.